 Other Gay Bars in Tokyo

-Bar Kabuto – A gay karaoke bar found close to Haneda International Airport, for men only and English is spoken by most staff and clients.
-Bar Kabuto’s charge system is typical Japanese gay bar style where ¥1500 includes your 1st drink and table charge.
+- Bar Kabuto – A gay karaoke bar found close to Haneda International Airport for men only, and English is spoken by most staff and clients.
+Bar Kabuto’s charge system is a typical Japanese gay bar-style where ¥1500 includes your 1st drink and table charge.
 You may get to Kamata conveniently from the Tokyo metropolitan area and Yokohama areas, and the bar is just a 3-minute walk from the JR station if you are traveling on the JR pass!

 Gay Parties in Tokyo